nico-de-vietri/modern-maritime-data-stack/README.md

-Data Engineering Project with Airflow, Airbyte, MinIO, Postgres, and dbt EXTRACT – from API to Object Storage
+Data Engineering Project ELT with Airflow, Airbyte, MinIO, Postgres, and dbt Dockerfiles were customized accordingly to run and install dependencies docker-compose.yaml ouside astro handles images from minio, postgres-destination(the data warehouse), dbt for local development and testing and superset
+.env outside astro is being used for docker-compose.yaml it is a bit untidy yet

+EXTRACT – from API to Object Storage

 This pipeline connects to a real-time AIS (Automatic Identification System) data stream via WebSocket, processes messages per ship, and stores them in MinIO.